Galaxy Luminosity Function of the Coma Cluster from Deep $u'-g'-r'$ Wendelstein Imaging Data: Results and Discussion

+For deriving the BCF $\Phi_{\mathrm{BG}}(M)$, we use the following log-likelihood for a given draw $s$ of the completeness function:

+To marginalize over the uncertainty of the completeness function, we average the likelihood over $S=1000$ draws from the posterior distribution of the completeness-function fit and evaluate the log-likelihood during nested sampling as described before for the completeness function (Equations \ref{eq:sumloglike} and \ref{eq:log-mean-exp}).

+The posterior distribution is then derived using \verb+DYNESTY+ for each reference field.
+The resulting BCFs of the reference fields are visualized as dark grey and light grey lines with a shaded area indicating the $1\sigma$ uncertainty in Figure \ref{fig:LF}.
+The posterior distributions of both fits are shown in Figure \ref{fig:PosteriorLFref_combined}.
+Their faint-end slopes $\alpha_{\mathrm{BG}}$ agree well, and also at the faint-end, both BCFs match well, but in the bright and intermediate regimes, they deviate significantly.
+The differences between the two BCFs therefore trace the field-to-field variance of the background population, i.e., cosmic variance, but may also be partly driven by low-number statistics, especially at the bright end, where only a few reference-field galaxies are detected (multiple bins in the binned reference-field counts are even empty).

 For the GLF of the Coma cluster, we follow a similar procedure.
 The joint log-likelihood for the nested sampling maximum likelihood estimate is given in Equation \ref{eq:LLDS}.
 Here, $f(M_i)$ consists of the expected counts of the Coma cluster itself and the expected counts of interloping background galaxies given the completeness function of the Coma cluster image $C(M)$.
-Because the faint galaxies are detected on the images after subtracting the models of the bright galaxies and masking the residuals, the effective area in which the faint galaxies are detected ($A_\mathrm{f}$) is smaller than the area of the bright sample ($A_\mathrm{b}$).
+Because the faint galaxies are detected on the images after subtracting the models of the bright galaxies and masking their central residuals, the effective area in which the faint galaxies are detected ($A_\mathrm{f}=1.39\,\mathrm{deg^2}$) is smaller than the area of the bright sample ($A_\mathrm{b}=1.41\,\mathrm{deg^2}$).
 Hence, we split the sum in the joint log-likelihood into our bright galaxy sample and our faint galaxy sample, and divide them by their respective effective area.
-The joint log-likelihood used to determine the GLF of the Coma cluster ($\Phi_{\mathrm{C}}(M)$) is given by:
+For a given realization $s$ of the nuisance parameters, i.e. the completeness function $C_s(M)$ and the background GLF $\Phi_{\mathrm{BG},s}(M)$, the joint log-likelihood used to determine the GLF of the Coma cluster $\Phi_{\mathrm{C}}(M)$ is given by:

+To account for the posterior uncertainty in the nuisance quantities, we marginalize the likelihood over $S=1000$ realizations of the completeness function $C(M)$ and the background GLF $\Phi_{\mathrm{BG}}(M)$.
+Each realization consists of one posterior draw of $C(M)$ and one posterior draw of $\Phi_{\mathrm{BG}}(M)$, which are treated as independent.
+The log-likelihood during nested sampling is then evaluated using the same log-mean-exp form as described above for the completeness-function fit (Equations \ref{eq:sumloglike} and \ref{eq:log-mean-exp}).

+To derive the GLF of the Coma cluster, we test four different models: a single Schechter function